 Frequently Asked Questions

 Q: Do I need to apply all advanced tips?
 A: No. Focus on tips that address your specific gaps.
-If your score is already 85%+, you might only need minor tweaks.
+If the resume already parses cleanly and aligns well with the target role, you might only need minor tweaks.

 Q: Will advanced strategies work for all industries?
 A: Most strategies work across industries.
 Industry-specific tactics (Tip #4) vary by role.
 Research your target industry's keyword patterns.